GYingchao/facepp-cpp-sdk/README.md

 **Optional**
 + [cmake](http://www.cmake.org)

   Since JetBrains released CLion 1.0, a capability test of libfacepp on CLion will be covered recently.
+If CLion is stable enough and capable with OpenCV and C++ REST SDK, this project will transfer to CMake based only instread.

 **Note**
 + C++ REST SDK and OpenCV will be automatically installed by NuGet package manager if you are using MS Visual Studio 2013 and above.